GeekyAnts/nativebase-docs/docs/next/use-contrast-text.md

 ## Return value

-Accepts and returns a color defined in the theme.
+Accepts a background color and returns a text color that maintains the contrast ratio for better accessibility.